ILO flags limits of AI job exposure data

-A research brief from the International Labour Organization (ILO) said AI exposure indicators are useful in identifying tasks that could be affected by automation, but they do not predict whether jobs will be displaced, transformed, or supported by productivity gains.
+This was according to a research brief from the International Labor Organization (ILO), stating that AI exposure indicators are useful in identifying tasks that could be affected by automation, but they do not predict whether jobs will be displaced, transformed, or supported by productivity gains.

 “They (AI exposure) tell us where (Gen) AI is technically able to perform tasks, but they do not reveal whether adoption will occur, how quickly, or with what economic consequences.
 They should not be used to forecast job losses.
 They are best understood as early warning indicators that identify occupations where task content is likely to change,” the brief said.